Hispanic-American History Timeline

 In the meantime, the French fleet led by Ribault is southbound on its way to attack St. Augustine.
 Yet, driven by hurricane winds, the French end up shipwrecked and marooned on the beaches south of St. Augustine, in an area that would be known as "Matanzas," because Menendez's forces catch up to them there and "slaughter" them.

 Menendez becomes the first governor of Florida and St. Augustine serves at the capital of Spanish Florida for more than 200 years.
-The city also served as the capital of British Florida during the 20-year period (1763-83) when "La Florida" was British, and then became Spanish again.
-When Spain ceded Florida to the United States in 1821, St. Augustine remained the capital of the Florida Territory until 1824, when Tallahassee became the capital.
+The city also serves as the capital of British Florida during the 20-year period (1763-83) when "La Florida" is British, and then becomes Spanish again.
+When Spain cedes Florida to the United States in 1821, St. Augustine remained the capital of the Florida Territory until 1824, when Tallahassee became the capital.

 Today, St. Augustine is the foremost Spanish colonial city in the United States, dotted by landmarks and monuments that attract tourists from all over the world.
-The Castillo de San Marcos, The Fountain of Youth Park, the colonial downtown, centered by a statue of Juan Ponce de Leon, and the Cathedral of St. Augustine could each be enough to draw many tourists.
+The Castillo de San Marcos, and the colonial downtown, centered by a statue of Juan Ponce de Leon, and the Cathedral of St. Augustine could each be enough to draw many tourists.
 Yet in St. Austine, they are only part many more great attractions.

 By Yissel Liriano, Lehman College